ibmtjbot/node-tjbotlib/README.md

 The most common configuration options are:

 - `robot.name`: This is the name of your TJBot!
 You can use this in your recipes to know when someone is speaking to your TJBot.
-The default name is 'TJ'.
+The default name is 'Watson'.
 - `robot.gender`: This is used to specify which voice is used in `text_to_speech`.
 Can either be `"male"` or `"female"`.
 - `listen.language`: This is used to specify the language in which `speech_to_text` listens.
 See `TJBot.prototype.languages.listen` for all available options.
 - `speak.language`: This is used to specify the language in which `text_to_speech` speaks.
 See `TJBot.prototype.languages.speak` for all available options.